mjsipes/mjthefox/README.md

 ## The Journey Behind the Tech
-4 years ago i created a photo website now it is my coming of age / time to create from scratch used nextjs / supabase image quality and size versus image speed tradeoff -supabase transformations / nextjs Image components / supabase nextjs image loader -prefetching html versus remote links, getstaticprops, squarespace does a great job at this, hard to replicate and not good documentation online for best practices. struggled with trying to use the framework versus going rogue
+4 years ago i created a photo website. with squarespace coming of age to code from scratch supabase + nextjs two step process for my app. step
-- openai images versus responses endpoint
-- caching in browser / network tab / hard reloads
-- image format / using file system . basae64.
-- image transformations on the fly = wrong

-creating a nondestructive database that grows with my project. we do not know how this app will transform, but never deleting from the database ex? large and small. prefetching

-cool idea of style transfer for images
+1: recreate my squarespace website.
+2: add to it in ways I was incapable of previously spent a lot of time wrestling with quality vs speed and prefetching to match squarespace in speed and quality give squarespace props my app is still not at that point did have a very beutiful display so happy about that. then decided to explore ways I would want to improve on my website love ai gen images, dallee might have been my first exposure to gen-ai and drew me away from photography softmore year and closer to my computer science + ml study. openai has two options: images endpoint and responses endpoint talk about databse archtecture, building for the unkown, success i did it!

 ## Tech Stack
 - **Frontend**: [Next.js](https://nextjs.org/) with [TypeScript](https://www.typescriptlang.org/)